Here's the BEST D&D 5e Travel Gameplay

 Easy peasy, lemon squeezy.

-Get Our Travel Summary PDF Here
+Get Our Handy Summary PDF Here